gtroppee/licencetobill/README.md

 ```

 ## Setup
-The only thing you need to provide is you LicenceToBill credentials.
-In the context of a Rails app, the best way to do so is to simply create a initializer for it:
+The only thing you need to provide is your LicenceToBill credentials.
+In the context of a Rails app, the best way to do so is to simply create an initializer for it:

 ```ruby
 # config/initializers/licencetobill.rb